rovio/rovio-ingest/README.md

 The Dataset extension performs the following validations:
 * Type of `time_column` is `Date` or `Timestamp`
-* The Dataset has one or more metric columns
+* The Dataset has one or more metric columns if rollup is enabled
 * The Dataset has one or more dimension columns
 * The Dataset has no columns with unknown types, unless `excludeColumnsWithUnknownTypes` is set to true